elemenno/macOS-Secure-Token-FileVault-Reset/README.md

 3. The script:
    - Disables and re-enables Secure Token for the selected user
    - Checks if the user is a FileVault unlock user
-   - If not, adds them using 'fdesetup add'
+   - If not, adds them using `fdesetup add`
 4. The script logs results and shows a final summary popup

 ---